laravel/docs/views.md

 <a name="view-composers"></a>
 ## View Composers

 View composers are callbacks or class methods that are called when a view is rendered.
-If you have data that you want to be bound to a view each time that view is rendered, a view composer organizes that logic into a single location.
+If you have data that you want to be bound to a view each time that view is rendered, a view composer can help you organize that logic into a single location.

-Let's organize our view composers within a [service provider](/docs/{{version}}/providers).
-We'll use the `view` helper to access the underlying `Illuminate\Contracts\View\Factory` contract implementation:
+Let's register our view composers within a [service provider](/docs/{{version}}/providers).
+We'll use the `view` helper to access the underlying `Illuminate\Contracts\View\Factory` contract implementation.
+Remember, Laravel does not include a default directory for view composers.
+You are free to organize them however you wish.
+For example, you could create an `App\Http\ViewComposers` directory:

 	<?php namespace App\Providers;